cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Compounding this problem is the need to pick a suitable curve for the specific protocol.

-This document aims to bridge this gap by providing a thorough set of recommended algorithms for a range of curve types.
+This document aims to bridge this gap by providing a comprehensive set of recommended algorithms for a range of curve types.
 Each algorithm conforms to a common interface: it takes as input an arbitrary-length byte string and produces as output a point on an elliptic curve.